 - To prevail in a bid protest, companies must have a better understanding of how the agency uses its source selection evaluation criteria to score proposals.

-Often, and depending on the solicitation’s weighted source selection criteria in a negotiated procurement, government contract agencies tend to overlook valid technical strengths in the government best value source selection evaluation process or when bidders offer more than what the solicitation requires.
+Often, and depending on the solicitation’s weighted source selection criteria in a negotiated procurement, government contract agencies tend to overlook valid technical strengths in the government best value determination process or when bidders offer more than what the solicitation requires.

 - Not all offerings are of value to the government, and